17 Signs You’ve Reached Your Limit and Are Over Everything

 Getty Images/iStockphoto

-16. Your personal mantra has become “This is fine” (even when it’s clearly not).
+16. Your personal mantra has become “this is fine” (even when it’s clearly not).

 Envato Elements